marzi-dezfoulianrad/python-learning/README.md

 This repository includes:

-1. 📖 Exercises from *Automate the Boring Stuff with Python* by Al Sweigart
+1. Exercises from *Automate the Boring Stuff with Python*
-2. 📊 Assignments and notebooks from a Data Science Bootcamp I'm currently attending
+2. Assignments from my Data Science Bootcamp

-## 📁 Folder Structure
+## 📁 Structure

+automate_the_boring_stuff/
+    chapter_01/

+data_science_bootcamp/
+    week_01/